Code of Conduct And Waiver

 SAFETY: If a player poses a risk to any other player or if playing the game may cause injury to that player, the league directors under the advice of the coaching staff, have the ability to move or dismiss players from the league regardless of the league rules stated above.
 All decisions by the league directors will be final and players waive any rights, and acknowledge that there is no recourse or claim of any nature whatsoever against directors, our volunteers or coaches.
 In the event of a dispute, the directors’ decision will be final and binding.

-RESTROOMS: Any Challenger player under the age of 15 that needs to use the public restroom at Burnham Park or Carrier Park will be accompanied into the restroom by the appropriate parent, caregiver, family member and/or trusted adult.
-Any player needing special assistance over the age of 15 that needs to use the public restroom at Burnham Park or Carrier Park shall be accompanied into the restroom by the appropriate parent, caregiver, family member and/or trusted adult.
+RESTROOMS: Any Challenger player under the age of 15 that needs to use the public restroom at Carrier Park will be accompanied into the restroom by the appropriate parent, caregiver, family member and/or trusted adult.
+Any player needing special assistance over the age of 15 that needs to use the public restroom at Carrier Park shall be accompanied into the restroom by the appropriate parent, caregiver, family member and/or trusted adult.
 If the parent, caregiver, family member and/or trusted adult is unable to physically accompany the player into the bathroom for any reason, the parent, caregiver, relative and/or trusted adult should seek out a Challenger administrator or volunteer to assist.
 Any failure to implement these restroom protocols shall be immediately brought to the attention of the Challenger Baseball Program Director or Administrators.

 Any Challenger parent, caregiver, mentor, relative and/or trusted adult shall be strongly encouraged to work with fellow Challenger families to monitor and keep an eye on the safety of all of our players while using the public facilities and the public restrooms.